sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

      Do a docker start, if in local mode, else create a label that would let kubelet start.

    * Container stop<br/>
-      Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
-If remove label would fail, do an explicit docker stop using the ID.<br/>
+      Do a docker stop and in addition remove the label that would let kubelet stop deploying.

    * Container kill<br/>
-      Do a docker kill, if in local mode, else remove the label, then do docker kill on the docker-id.<br/> Please note, in either mode, docker kill will *not* give an opportunity for graceful stop.
+      Do a docker kill and remove the label to disable kube deploy.<br/> Please note, in either mode, docker kill will *not* give an opportunity for graceful stop.
 Hence explicitly call `/etc/sonic/scripts/container_state <name> down` to update the container state.

    * Container wait/inspect/exec<br/>